aurelienkochalski/portfolio/README.md

 - `next.config.js`: Mainly used to override the default *WebPack* configuration (e.g. Font generated from SVG icons)
 - `postcss.config.js`: To configure *postcss* plugin.
 - `tailwind.config.js`: To configure *TailwindCSS*, extends its functionnality and define the purge methodology.
+- `dummy-data.json`: This file could be used to understand the data structure or to create a dummy dataset for testing purposes.
 - `_sources/font_custom/`: Contains the source font (.ttf files) that will be subsetted at build for an optimal loading time.
 - `_sources/font_svg/`: Contains source SVG icons that will be combined and optimized into a convenient font.